 By default, Reflect will use ‘Intelligent Sector Copy’ which essentially means it won’t copy blank space to the new drive.
 It also supports SSD TRIM and offers the option for a ‘forensic sector copy’ which forces it to copy every single sector to the new drive.

-Although it’s primarily backup software, Todo Backup Free also includes a drive cloning feature.
-Given that it’s free, you’d expect it to be compromised, but that’s not really the case.
+Although it’s primarily backup software, Todo Backup also includes a drive cloning feature among its many talents.

 EaseUS supports Windows from XP up to Windows 10, UEFI boot, hardware RAID and all types of hard disks and SSDs.